gauthamvasan/async-deep-rl/README.md

 async_update_shared_network = optimizer.apply_gradients(grads_and_vars)
 ```

+* In the case of n-step Q learner, we want to accumulate the gradients for each squared error loss rather than calculate the gradient based on the mean squared error loss.
+In tensorflow, just feeding a tensor with all the losses results in calculating the aggregate/sum of gradients.
+Hence, I directly feed this aggregated gradient to the apply_gradients(args) method.
 * The target for the network output is a part of the TD Error/Bellman Error = reward + maxQ.
 This maxQ is calculated using the global shared target parameter vector &theta;-
 * This global shared target parameter vector &theta;- is updates every 40,000 frames.
 * [Note] The authors of the paper mention that they clip the gradients.
 But they haven't mentioned their clipping threshold.
 I have just used a random value (+10) here.
 Only a complete parameter sweep would elaborate its effect.